phaserjs/phaser/README.md

 * Add clip support + shape options to Texture Component.
 * Make sure I'm using Point and not Vec2 when it's not a directional vector I need
 * Bug with setting scale or anything on a Sprite inside a Group, or maybe group.addNewSprite issue
+* Drag Sprite with "snap to center" uses local coords not world, so fails on scrolling world (no center lock works fine)
+* Need to be able to set the current tilemap layer, then the getTileXY default layer uses that one if no other given
+* Pointer worldX/Y don't appear to be correct for some reason

 * Sprite collision events
 * See which functions in the input component can move elsewhere (utils)